gesquive/dyngo/README.md

 ### Service
 By default, the process is setup to run as a service.
 Feel free to use upstart, init, runit or any other service manager to run the `digitalocean-ddns` executable.

+Example systemd & upstart scripts can be found in the `services` directory.

 ## Documentation